treeform/mpeg/README.md

 plm_set_audio_enabled(plm, 0, 0)

 # Will use Flippy image library to write images.
-# Create a an image that will hold 1 frame.
+# Create an image that will hold 1 frame.
 var image = newImage(plm_get_width(plm), plm_get_height(plm), 3)

 # For the first 100 frames.